grussorusso/serverledge/README.md

 ![ServerlEdge](docs/logo.png)

-Serverledge is a Function-as-a-Service (FaaS) platform designed to work in Edge-Cloud environments.
+Serverledge is a Function-as-a-Service (FaaS) framework designed to work in Edge-Cloud environments.

 Serverledge allows user to define and execute functions across distributed nodes located in Edge locations or in Cloud data centers.
 Each Serverledge node serves function invocation requests using a local container pool, so that functions are executed within containers for isolation purposes.
-When Edge nodes are overloaded, Serverledge tries to offload computation to neighbor Edge nodes or to the Cloud.
+When Edge nodes are overloaded, they can to offload computation to neighbor Edge nodes or to the Cloud.

+Serverledge has been first described in a paper presented at [IEEE PerCom 2023](https://www.percom.org/) (yet to appear).

 ## Building from sources